hinance/hinance/README.md

 This error means that there are some ungrouped changes, which usually indicates that more user customization is required on expanding step.

+**Slices mismatch**.
+Each slice must consist only of non-intersecting categories.
+This error means that either there are some changes in a slice, but not in any of its categories, or vice versa.

 # Usage

 Create working directory where all program files will be stored: